software-mansion/react-native-reanimated/docs/docs/api/nativeMethods/measure.md

 ### Returns

-An object containing these fields:
+An object of type `MeasuredDimensions`, which contains these fields:

 - `x`
 - `y`